VijayRod/demo/container-storage/logs/k8s-cri-containerregistry_acr.md

 ## k8s-aks-acr.repository aka image

 ```
-# Check out the Dockerfile section for instructions on how to create and import a custom image.
+# Check out the Dockerfile section (az acr build) for instructions on how to create and import a custom image.

 az acr import -n $registry --source docker.io/library/nginx # Imports an image from another Container Registry.
 Import removes the need to docker pull, docker tag, docker push.